sonnym/node-elm-loader/README.md

 You will need to already have the Elm platform installed on your system.
 Please find the relevant instructions [here](http://elm-lang.org/Install.elm) and a NodeJS development environment for v0.12.x.
+It is now also possible to install Elm with `npm install -g elm` if you prefer.

 Then, simply add `elm-loader` as a dependency in your `package.json` or run `npm -g elm-loader`.